liferay/liferay-docs/develop/tutorials/articles/plug-sec/build-test-plugin-pacl.markdown

 Congratulations!
 You now know how to specify your policy's file paths appropriately for deployment on any server.
 Once you've completed testing your plugin without getting any Java security exceptions, you can distribute it as an app on Liferay Marketplace.
-You can do so with confidence, because you've specified all of the resources it uses in the application's PACL, and possibly its Java Security Policy, and your application satisfies Liferay Portal's Security Manager.
+You can do so with confidence because you've specified all of the resources it uses in the application's PACL, and possibly its Java Security Policy.
+Therefore, your application satisfies Liferay Portal's Security Manager.

-The sections that follow demonstrated how to enable the Security Manager (which you've already done) and provide descriptions for each type of PACL property.
+Next, some additional details regarding PACL properties are discussed.

-## Portal Access Control List (PACL) Properties [](id=portal-access-control-list-pacl-properties-liferay-portal-6-2-dev-guide-en)
+## Portal Access Control List (PACL) Properties

-Liferay Portal's Plugin Security Manager checks all your plugin's API access attempts against the security manager properties specified in your plugin's `liferay-plugin-package.properties` file.
+Liferay Portal's Plugin Security Manager checks all your plugin's API access attempts against the Security Manager properties specified in your plugin's `liferay-plugin-package.properties` file.
 If your plugin tries to access a portal resource that is not specified in these properties, the Plugin Security Manager prevents it from happening.
 Consider this a virtual finger waggin'.
 To